Carter won't defend shot title after benign tumor removed - WHIZ News

 Last Wednesday, she heard the news she was hoping for — the tumor was benign.

 She wanted to be in Eugene to show her support.
-For Raven Saunders, who made the 2016 Rio team and is among the favorites.
+For Raven Saunders, who made the 2016 Rio team and is among the favorites to make it to Tokyo.
 And for Magdalyn Ewen, another fellow Nike athlete.
 For all of them.

 “I’m so excited for these young ladies to have a chance since now there’s an extra spot open,” Carter cracked.
 “I’m going to enjoy it, even though it’s going to be bittersweet.
 But I’m there to watch other people’s dream come true.”